 For many of us, reverb is a treasured effect that never really gets old.
-It has an important place in music production, and it’s not uncommon to see several different reverb devices in a single mix.
+Reverb plugins and hardware have an important place in music production, and it’s not uncommon to see several different reverb devices in a single mix.

 Reverb has a transformative quality that can breathe life into the driest and simplest sounds.
 Sometimes this is done in the most subtle way, where the effect is only noticeable when it is removed.